Samcom FPCN30A, a Real Business Radio, or Just Another Baofeng Clone?

 This is fine because you should not be using the radios on the factory frequencies anyway as the odds that you are licensed for the frequencies already there are extremely remote 😉

-I hear a lot about the group function, and indeed the group button is front and center of the radio’s face and labeled in bright green.
+I hear a lot about the group function of the Samcom FPCN30A, and indeed the group button is front and center of the radio’s face and labeled in bright green.
 The operation is really simple, you have a channel that is set to be the group channel and when you press the group button it acts as a PTT on the group channel.

 Let’s say you were at an event and each area of the event had its own channel, your area was channel 2.
 The group channel was 0 and that was designated as the emergency traffic channel (medical assistance, lost child, whatever).
 Your radio can be set to channel 2 so you only hear traffic on that channel, except when someone presses the group button and asks if anyone has seen an unattended child.
 Even though you are on channel 2, you hear the call.
 Everyone on every channel hears that call.
 Nice!